hamsapriya2610-dotcom/treebo-hotels/Kubernetes/kubernetes-architecture.md

 Communicates with the API server to get pod specs and report node status.

+Responsible for creation of pod and ensures that pod is running continously.
+If not it will take necessary action from kubernetes control plane.

 **b) kube-proxy**

 Maintains network rules for pods and services.